EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 ### Updating the Authorize attribute to use our two schemes

-Now that the auth scheme is configured, we need to secure an endpoint using it.
+Now that the auth scheme is configured, we need to use it to secure an endpoint.
 We can use the same that we used for JWT: `POST api/BodyTypes`, defined in `BodyTypesController`'s `GetBodyTypes` action method.
 Remember though, that we wanted to have both auth schemes (JWT and API Key) work on the endpoint.
 For that, the `Authorize` attribute allows a comma separated string of scheme names as a parameter.
 So, we can get both our configured schemes working if we update the attribute like this:

 ```csharp
 [Authorize(AuthenticationSchemes = $"{JwtBearerDefaults.AuthenticationScheme},ApiKey")]